cloudfoundry-community/terraform-aws-cf-net/README.md

 terraform-aws-cf-net
 ====================

-NOTE: If you are looking to deploy Cloud Foundry into AWS VPC, visit https://github.com/cloudfoundry-community/terraform-aws-cf-install.
+NOTE: **If you are looking to deploy Cloud Foundry into AWS VPC, visit https://github.com/cloudfoundry-community/terraform-aws-cf-install.**

-This repository is a submodule of the project above aims to create one click deploy for Cloud Foundry on AWS VPC.
+This repository is a submodule of the project above that aims to create one click deploy for Cloud Foundry on AWS VPC.
 You *probably* don't want to use this repo directly.

 This terraform module creates a VPC, a set of public/private subnets and a NAT for outbound traffic.